Interior Door Installation in Warsaw — Fitting with Frame and Hardware

 | Door handle replacement | 80 zł | 150 zł |

-Give us a ring or drop a message — the technician will quote an exact price once you describe the job and send a photo of the opening.
+Call us or send a message — the technician will give you an exact quote once you explain the work and send a photo of the opening (compatible with Porta, VOX, Erkado and similar).

 How the installation works step by step

-- You describe the job.
-Send photos of the opening, provide dimensions and the door model.
-The technician assesses the scope and gives a ballpark figure.
+- You explain the job.
+Send photos of the opening, give the dimensions and the door model.
+The technician checks the scope and gives an estimated price.

 - Scheduling.
-We usually come the same day or the next.
+We can often come the same day or the next one.
 We bring a full tool kit: hammer drill, mitre saw, hinge router, spirit level, cordless driver.

 - Removing the old door.
-We take off the leaf and carefully dismantle the old frame.
-If the wall is damaged, we prepare the opening: remove old foam residue, straighten the reveals.
+We remove the leaf and carefully take out the old frame.
+If the wall has been damaged, we get the opening ready: clear off old foam residue, straighten the reveals.

 - Assembling and fitting the frame.
-We assemble the door frame, set it plumb and level in the opening, secure it with wedges and apply foam.
-If the opening is wider than the frame, we use extension strips.
+We put the door frame together, position it plumb and level in the opening, hold it with wedges and foam it in.
+If the opening is wider than the frame, we fit extension strips.

 - Hanging the leaf and fitting hardware.
-We hang the door, rout recesses for hinges and the latch, and install handles.
-We check the swing is smooth and there is no binding.
+We hang the door, cut recesses for the hinges and latch, and fit the handles.
+We make sure the swing is smooth and nothing rubs.

 - Fitting architraves and extension strips.
-Architraves are mitred at 45 degrees and fixed with adhesive or headless pins.
-Where walls are uneven, we scribe and adjust on site.
+Architraves are cut at 45 degrees and fixed with adhesive or headless pins.
+If the walls are uneven, we scribe and fine-tune everything on site.

 - Final check and clean-up.
-The door must open and close without effort, the latch must engage cleanly.
-We clear away shavings, offcuts and packaging.
+The door should open and shut easily, and the latch should catch cleanly.
+We remove shavings, offcuts and packaging.

 Common mistakes when fitting doors

-Over the years we have seen dozens of problems caused by DIY fitting or work done by unqualified people.
-Here are the most frequent ones:
+Over the years we have come across plenty of issues caused by DIY installation or work done by people without proper experience.
+These are the ones we see most often:

 - Incorrect opening measurement.
-Buying a door without measuring accurately — the leaf either does not fit or leaves a finger-width gap.
-Measure after the finished floor is laid.
+Buying a door without proper measuring — the leaf either will not fit or leaves a finger-width gap.
+Measure once the finished floor is in place.

 - Frame not set plumb.
-Even 2-3 mm out of true means the door will not close properly.
-Over time it starts scraping the floor or catching on the frame.
+Even 2-3 mm out of line is enough for the door not to shut properly.
+After a while it starts scraping the floor or catching on the frame.

 - Too much expanding foam.
-Foam expands and bows the frame inwards.
-You need spacer bars between the jambs and foam applied in thin layers in several passes.
+Foam expands and pushes the frame inward.
+You need spacer bars between the jambs and foam applied in thin layers over several passes.

 - Skimping on hardware.
-Cheap handles and hinges work loose within six months.
-The price difference is small, but replacing them means new holes in the leaf.
+Cheap handles and hinges loosen up within six months.
+The saving is small, but changing them later means drilling new holes in the leaf.

 - Trimming the leaf without a guide rail.
-When a door needs shortening for a new floor, people cut by eye and the result is uneven.
-You need a straight edge and the right blade on the circular saw.
+When a door needs shortening for a new floor, people often cut it by eye and it ends up uneven.
+You need a straight edge and the correct blade in the circular saw.

 - Fitting before wet trades are finished.
-Doors installed before plaster or screed has dried absorb moisture and swell.
-This is especially critical for veneered and laminated doors.
+Doors installed before plaster or screed has dried take in moisture and swell.
+This matters most with veneered and laminated doors.

 - Forgetting extension strips.
 The wall is thicker than the frame, but no extension strips were ordered.
-You end up waiting for delivery and calling the fitter back.
+Then you are stuck waiting for delivery and calling the fitter back again.

 - Not checking the opening direction.
-The door should open towards the larger room and not block a light switch or furniture.
-This needs to be decided before purchase.
+The door should open into the larger room and should not block a light switch or furniture.
+That needs deciding before you buy.

 What to prepare before the technician arrives

-To make sure the fitting goes smoothly and without delays, have the following ready:
+So the installation goes smoothly and without hold-ups, have these things ready:

-- Door leaf, frame, architraves and hardware — everything should be on site when the technician arrives.
+- Door leaf, frame, architraves and hardware — all of it should be on site before the technician arrives.

-- Check the contents: hinges, handles, latch, strike plate.
-Something is often missing from the box.
+- Check what is in the package: hinges, handles, latch, strike plate.
+Very often something is missing from the box.

-- If extension strips are needed — measure the wall thickness and order them in advance.
+- If extension strips are needed — measure the wall thickness and order them beforehand.

-- Clear the opening and the area around it — move furniture, remove mats and threshold strips.
+- Clear the opening and the space around it — move furniture, take away mats and threshold strips.

-- If the flat has a fresh renovation — let the technician know so walls and floors can be sheeted.
+- If the flat has just been renovated — tell the technician so the walls and floors can be protected with sheeting.

-- Have a power socket available within 5 metres of the opening for power tools.
+- Make sure there is a power socket within 5 metres of the opening for the tools.

-- Decide on the opening direction — inward or outward, left-hand or right-hand.
+- Decide the opening direction — inward or outward, left-hand or right-hand.

-- If the floor has not been laid yet — tell the technician the thickness of the planned covering so the gap can be set correctly.
+- If the floor has not been laid yet — tell the technician the thickness of the planned finish so the gap can be set properly.

-- Provide the entry code, floor number and lift information — especially for long, heavy doors.
+- Give the entry code, floor number and lift details — especially for long, heavy doors.

 A real case from Warsaw

-A client in Praga Poludnie ordered five interior doors fitted in a flat that had just undergone a full renovation.
-Every opening turned out to be a different width — from 70 to 90 cm — even though they were meant to be identical on the plan.
+A client in Praga Poludnie booked installation of five interior doors in a flat that had just finished a full renovation.
+Every opening turned out to be a different width — from 70 to 90 cm — although on the plan they were supposed to match.
 Two walls were stud partitions and the rest were brick.
-In the stud walls we had to reinforce the openings with timber, otherwise the frames would not have been rigid enough.
-Three openings had walls thicker than the standard frame, so we added extension strips.
-The client chose magnetic latches — quieter in operation and flush with the edge of the leaf.
-All five doors were installed in a single working day.
-A week later the client messaged to say everything was working perfectly, not a single door squeaked or dragged on the floor.
-The lesson: in older buildings the openings are never standard, so it pays to use a fitter who can adapt to what the building throws at them.
+In the stud walls we had to strengthen the openings with timber, otherwise the frames would not have been stiff enough.
+Three openings had walls thicker than the standard frame, so we fitted extension strips.
+The client chose magnetic latches — quieter to use and flush with the edge of the leaf.
+All five doors were fitted in one working day.
+A week later the client sent a message saying everything worked perfectly, not one door squeaked or rubbed on the floor.
+The takeaway is simple: in older buildings the openings are never standard, so it makes sense to hire a fitter who can work around whatever the building gives them.

 Frequently asked questions